 Walt Surveys His Kingdom

-We'll start with one of my favorites.
-Before Disneyland opens for the day, Walt Disney is shown taking an early-morning stroll through Sleeping Beauty Castle.
+We'll start with one of our favorites.
+Before Disneyland opened for the day, Walt Disney is shown taking an early-morning stroll through Sleeping Beauty Castle.
 A hands-on kind of guy, he liked to walk the park, observe it in action, and fine tune it.
-This is a lovely, evocative photo of the man who forever changed the amusement industry.
+This is a lovely, evocative photo of the man who brought us the themed entertainment industry

 Walt Disney's concept of a theme park went through many iterations and possible sites before he and his team settled on a 160-acre orange grove in Anaheim as the location.
 This is a shot of the grove before construction began on Disneyland.